 Link to publication

-Vaccinex is currently enrolling patients in a Phase 2, multi-center, randomized, double-blinded, placebo controlled study in subjects with late prodromal and early manifest Huntington’s disease (HD) to assess the safety, tolerability, pharmacokinetics, and efficacy of pepinemab (VX15/2503).
+In December 2018, Vaccinex completed the enrollment of patients in a Phase 2, multi-center, randomized, double-blinded, placebo controlled study in subjects with late prodromal and early manifest Huntington’s disease (HD) to assess the safety, tolerability, pharmacokinetics, and efficacy of pepinemab (VX15/2503).
 This clinical trial, short name “SIGNAL”, builds upon preclinical studies in an animal model of HD and safety data from a Phase 1 dose-escalation clinical trial of pepinemab (VX15/2503) in MS patients that was completed in November 2014.
-Pepinemab (VX15/2503) has received Orphan Drug and Fast Track Designations from U.S. FDA for the treatment of HD.

 A significant relationship between decreasing volumetric magnetic resonance imaging (MRI) and disease progression in HD was previously demonstrated in the much larger PREDICT-HD and TRACK-HD studies.
 A major focus of the present SIGNAL study, therefore, includes the use of brain imaging measures, MRI and fluorodeoxyglucose-positron emission tomography (FDG-PET), in order to investigate the impact of treatment on changes in brain structure (MRI) and metabolic activity (FDG-PET).
 Analysis of imaging data from subjects in Cohort A suggests that treatment with the pepinemab (VX15/2503) antibody moderates or prevents the decrease in MRI volume and metabolic activity in many brain cortical regions which otherwise decreased at an annualized rate of 2% to 3% in the placebo control group.
 Although only 36 subjects were enrolled in Cohort A and the duration of treatment was relatively short, the data encourage further investigation of clinical effects of treatment.
 A second goal of the study was to collect data on the variance of potential treatment effects of pepinemab (VX15/2503) on quantitative motor and cognitive assessments.
 Accordingly, the results of motor and cognitive assessments provided important guidance for projecting the group size required to detect clinical effects in the continuing Cohort B study.